 * Will lead Minnesota-based real estate investment trust

-WASHINGTON, July 21 (Reuters) - David Miller, the former chief investment officer of the U.S. Treasury Department's bailout plan, is back in the private sector after joining a
+WASHINGTON, July 21 (Reuters) - David Miller, the former chief investment officer of the U.S. Treasury Department's bailout plan, is back in the private sector after joining a real estate investment firm.

-capitalize on growth opportunities in the mortgage real estate investment trust sector," President Thomas Siering said.
+"His expertise will be invaluable as we continue to capitalize on growth opportunities in the mortgage real estate investment trust sector," President Thomas Siering said.